-HomeShow Garden Pros radio show Executive Director / Organic Horticulture Benefits Alliance consistent watering.
+HomeShow Garden Pros radio show Executive Director / Organic Horticulture Benefits Alliance

+Find a good location.
+Many vegetables are highly growable in containers if we fulfill a few basic requirements: full sun, a well-drained soil with copious amounts of organic matter, and consistent watering.
 If you happen to be new to vegetable gardening, start out with few containers so you can have success from your very first season onward.
 In the future you can always add more.
 Now, Get Gardening!